beSnake: A routing algorithm for scalable spin-qubit architectures

-As can clearly be seen in Figure \ref{fig:more_edges}, beSnake can obtain significantly better gate and depth overhead as it was expected, and it can also achieve this in less time.
-In particular, beSnake is, on average $17.4\%$, $23.8\%$, and $27.3\%$ faster for 25, 50, and 75 two-qubit gate percentages, respectively.
+As can clearly be seen in Fig. \ref{fig:more_edges}, beSnake can obtain significantly better gate and depth overhead as was expected, and surprisingly, it can also achieve it in less time.
+In particular, beSnake is, on average, $1.17$, $1.24$, and $1.27$ faster (rTime) for 25, 50, and 75 two-qubit gate percentages, respectively.
 The benefit is more pronounced with higher two-qubit gate percentages, which is expected.
-The faster times are attributed to the shorter traversed paths, hence fewer steps to take and fewer BFS exploration layers.
+One explanation for the faster times can be attributed to the shorter traversed paths, hence fewer steps to take and fewer BFS exploration layers.